borntofrappe/flutter-beginners-tutorial/README.md

 );
 ```

-As a stateless widget, however you need to describe the input value with the `final` keyword.
+As a stateless widget, however, you need to describe the input value with the `final` keyword.
 This is data which doesn't change.

 ```diff
 Quote quote;